 Checkout Length in Steps

-If setting checkout UX performance aside, and just looking at the amount of checkout steps, our checkout benchmark of the top 50 grossing US e-commerce sites reveals that the average checkout flow for a new user is 5.42 steps long – counting from the shopping cart step to the order review step (both included).
+If setting checkout UX performance aside, and just looking at the amount of checkout steps, our checkout benchmark of the top 60 grossing US and European e-commerce sites reveals that the average checkout flow for a new user is 5.1 steps long – counting from the shopping cart step to the order review step (both included).

-Compared to our prior checkout benchmark it’s interesting to see that the average checkout has increased in length – from 5.08 steps in 2012 to 5.42 steps in 2016.
-This might sound worse than it actually is.
+Compared to our prior checkout benchmark it’s interesting to see that the average checkout has increased in length – from 5.1 steps in 2012 to 5.42 steps in 2016 to 5.1 in 2019.
+This lack of change might sound worse than it actually is.

 While it may seem a little counter-intuitive, we consistently see during end-user testing and checkout benchmarking that the number of steps isn’t the most important aspect of the user’s checkout experience – rather it is what the user has to do at each of those steps that’s important.
 (Up to a certain point at least, at 8 checkout steps and above usability do seem to suffer.)

-If looking closer at the actual step distribution, it’s interesting to note the massive decline in the number of very short checkout flows (2-3 steps incl. cart-step).
-In fact, it’s tempting to conclude that one-step checkouts are more or less dead among the top 50 grossing US e-commerce sites (where just American Eagle Outfitters have a true one-step checkout, and Overstock is the only 2-step checkout).
+If looking closer at the actual step distribution, it’s interesting to note the massive decline in the number of very short checkout flows.
+In fact, it’s tempting to conclude that one-step checkouts are more or less dead among the top 60 grossing US and European e-commerce sites (where just American Eagle Outfitters have a true one-step checkout, and Overstock is the only 2-step checkout).

 Similarly, note how the ultra long checkouts with 8 and 9 steps are gone altogether.
-The shift is mainly towards 6- and 7-step checkout flows – with a 6-step checkout flow now being the most common.
+The shift is mainly towards 5- and 6-step checkout flows – both of which are now the two most common lengths.
 This evolvement towards longer checkout flows can in part be explained by the introduction of more complex checkout options over the past 4 years.
 More sites now include omni-channel delivery options, an increasing amounts of 3rd party checkouts, and an increasing amount of payment methods, etc.

 The increase in the average number of checkout steps likely also comes from a significant rise in accordion-style checkouts – where multiple shorter steps are common.
 In 2012 we found that 14% of sites used an accordion-style checkout.
 In 2016 this number has climbed to 32%.